seriously, don't take it too seriously

 That's all in far too much detail on LinkedIn.

-Outside of the Voluntary Sector, I have intense passions for music - currently from Elvis Costello to Willis Earl Beal and Martha Wainwright via Damien Rice, Bombino, Ásgeir Trausti and Captain Beefheart - cooking, cheese, cats, cycling, cricket and chianti, although not in that order.
+Outside of the Voluntary Sector, I have intense passions for music - currently from Elvis Costello to Willis Earl Beal and Martha Wainwright via Bombino, Ásgeir Trausti, Captain Beefheart, and The Velveteen Orkestra - cooking, cheese, cats, cycling, cricket and chianti, although not in that order.

 If, for some strange reason known solely to you, you wish to contact me, it's best to do so via LinkedIn, where I'll probably respond soonish; or you can try mike at mike dash allen dot org dot uk